ORF-4450/RobotLib/README.md

 ```
 Javadocs, source attachment, and importing the jars will be done automatically after building the project.

-### WpiLib Library Manager (Manual)
+### WpiLib Library Manager (Manual & Before 2019)
 Download the RobotLib jar files from [here](releases/latest) to your WpiLib user library directory located at:
 C:\Users\yourusername\wpilib\user\java\lib.
 Restart Eclipse.
 RobotLib will be integrated into your robot projects.
 After that, if RobotLib changes, just download the new RobotLib jars to the lib directory and refresh your robot project.
 To make the doc available
-configure project build path item for RobotLib to locate the javadoc in archive RobotLib.jar with path `/`.
+configure project build path item for RobotLib to locate the javadoc in archive RobotLib.jar with path `/` .

 ## How to update
 ### GradleRIO